canjs/canjs/docs/can-guides/commitment/recipes/credit-card-advanced/credit-card-advanced.md

 ## Implement the payment button ##
 ### The problem

-When the user submits the form, lets simulate making a 2 second AJAX request to create a payment.
+When the user submits the form, let’s simulate making a 2 second AJAX request to create a payment.
 While the request is being made, we will change the __Pay__ button to say __Paying__.